Body-relative direction: Geometry of the natural environment

 A right-hand rule is one common way to relate three principal directions.
 For many years a fundamental question in physics was whether a left-hand rule would be equivalent.
 Many natural structures, including human bodies, follow a certain "handedness", but it was widely assumed that nature did not distinguish the two possibilities.
 This changed with the discovery of parity violations in particle physics.
 If a sample of cobalt-60 atoms is magnetized so that they spin counterclockwise around some axis, the beta radiation resulting from their nuclear decay will be preferentially directed opposite that axis.
-Since counter-clockwise may be defined in terms of up, forward, and right, this experiment unambiguously differentiates left from right using only natural elements: if they were reversed, or the atoms spun clockwise, the radiation would follow the spin axis instead of being opposite to it.
+Since counter-clockwise may be defined in terms of up, forward, and right, this experiment unambiguously differentiates left from right using only natural elements: if they were reversed, or the atoms spun clockwise, the radiation would follow the spin axis instead of being opposite to it (see the Wu experiment).

+Body-fixed frames in mechanics

+In rigid body dynamics, a body-fixed frame (sometimes called a body-relative frame) is a frame of reference attached to a moving body and carried along with it.
+Standard treatments distinguish this moving frame from a inertial frame, also called a space frame (or world frame).

+The same instantaneous angular velocity can be expressed either in space-frame coordinates or in body-frame coordinates.
+In robotics and mechanics these are often called the spatial angular velocity and the body angular velocity.
+The body-relative and space-relative frames satisfy different transformation laws under rotations of space.

+This mechanical usage is more specific than the everyday idea of relative direction: it refers to a coordinate frame attached to the body itself, and to physical quantities measured in that moving frame.

 Nautical terminology

-Bow, stern, port, starboard, fore and aft are nautical terms that convey an impersonal relative direction in the context of the moving frame of persons aboard a ship.
+Aport (towards the left side, called port), astarboard (towards the right side, called starboard), aft or astern (backwards, towards the stern), and fore or foreward (towards the bow) are nautical terms that convey an impersonal relative direction in the context of the moving frame of persons aboard a ship.
 The need for impersonal terms is most clearly seen in a rowing shell where the majority of the crew face aft ("backwards"), hence the oars to their right are actually on the port side of the boat.
 Rowers eschew the terms left, right, port and starboard in favor of stroke-side and bow-side.
 The usage derives from the tradition of having the stroke (the rower closest to the stern of the boat) oar on the port side of the boat.